 Get Your FICO Score By Paying A One-Time Fee

 Not sure you want to sign up for a free trial and risk forgetting to cancel?
 One option to get your FICO score is to request your scores through AnnualCreditReport.com and pay the additional fee to get your FICO.

 Free Credit Scores From Equifax, Experian And TransUnion

 Your FICO credit score isn’t the only one to monitor.
 You can also get a credit score from Equifax, TransUnion, and Experian — the three major credit reporting agencies.
 Here’s how to get them for free.

-Another option to get your Experian credit score for free is the great new site called Credit Sesame.
-Credit Sesame is a credit and debt monitoring site that will help you to optimize your debts and find better rates or loan options than you currently have.
-The best thing?
-It’s free of charge.
-The site is subsidized by referrals to financial products like home mortgages, similar to Mint.com.
-When you sign up you just provide your basic personal information and social security number, answer a few questions, and you’ll be provided with your Experian credit score free of charge.
+When you sign up you just provide your basic personal information and social security number, answer a few questions, and you’ll be provided with your TransUnion credit score free of charge.
 You can get your score updated monthly at no cost!
 Read my full Credit Sesame Review.